Rz108/Profile/README.md

 ## 🎓 About Me

-I'm a passionate student from Singapore Polytechnic specializing in Artificial Intelligence.
+I'm a passionate student from Singapore Polytechnic specialising in Applied AI and Analytics.
 My journey in tech is fueled by curiosity and the relentless pursuit of knowledge.
 Here, I share projects that showcase my skills and continuous growth in this ever-evolving field.
-I'm eager to learn more, collaborate, and contribute to the tech community.
+I'm eager to learn more, collaborate, and contribute.

 ## 💻 Tech Stack